 A Weird Sticky Ball

 Best Dollar Store purchase EVER!
-Both my 3 year old AND my 8-year-old played with this suction cup ball thingy for longer than I ever imagined possible.
+Both my 3-year-old AND my 8-year-old played with this suction cup ball thingy for longer than I ever imagined possible.
 Our house has a lot of windows.
 We don’t usually allow throwing of any kind in the house.
-But this .99 wonder couldn’t break a window no matter how hard it was thrown.
+But this 99 cent wonder couldn’t break a window, no matter how hard it was thrown.
 And, it sticks to whatever you throw it to.
 You can use masking tape or window markers to make all kinds of targets.

 I bought these washable window markers on a whim one day, years ago, when we had a glass coffee table.
 They’ve come in handy for snowed-in days.
 I did some drawing on the sliding glass doors myself and it was quite relaxing.
 You could also write out messages to your neighbors.
 (Help!
 Stuck inside with children.
 Bring wine! ) The pretty colors come off with just a wet paper towel but if you’re smart, you get the kids to Windex the entire window when they’re finished.
 Housekeeping win!

 You could go all out and make your own.
 But as we know, I’m a #SlackerMom.
 So following in the tradition of my own mother, I just buy Playdough.
 Again, this activity is a hit with kids of differing ages.
 And there’s something about the smell of Playdough.
 I know, I’m weird.